 NQF solicits comments on endorsed measures on an ongoing basis through the Quality Positioning System (QPS).
 In addition, NQF solicits comments prior to the evaluation of the measures via an online tool located on the project webpage.
-For this evaluation cycle, the commenting period opened on December 5, 2017 and will close on April 6, 2018.
-As of January 18, 2017, no comments were submitted or shared with the Committee prior to the measure evaluation meetings.
+For this evaluation cycle, the commenting period opened on December 5, 2017.
+As of January 18, 2018, no comments were submitted to be shared with the Committee prior to the measure evaluation meetings.